francescoo22/masters-thesis/chapters/2-Background.typ

 In contrast, uniqueness ensures that a particular data location is accessed through only one symbolic name at any point in time.
 This means that no two variables or references point to the same memory location, thus preventing unintended side effects when data is modified.
 Uniqueness is particularly important in concurrent programming and in functional programming paradigms, where the goal is often to avoid mutable shared state to ensure predictability and maintainability of the code.
 By enforcing uniqueness, programmers can guarantee that data modifications are localized and do not inadvertently affect other parts of the program, making reasoning about program behavior and correctness more straightforward.

-@aliasing shows the concept of aliasing and uniqueness practically with a Kotlin @Kotlin example.
+@aliasing shows the concept of aliasing and uniqueness practically with a Kotlin example.
 The function starts by declaring and initializing variable `y` with `x`, resulting in `x` and `y` being aliased.
 Following that, variable `z` is initialized with a newly-created object in the function's second line.
 Therefore, at this stage in the program, `z` can be referred to as "unique", signifying that it is the only reference pointing to that particular object.